Haridwar: Har Ki Pauri

-This Ghat was constructed by King Vikramaditya (1st century BCE) in memory of his brother Bharthari.
+This ghat was constructed by King Vikramaditya (1st century BCE) in memory of his brother Bharthari.
 It is believed that Bharthari came to Haridwar and meditated on the banks of the holy Ganges.
-When he died, his brother constructed a Ghat in his name, which later came to be known as Har Ki Pauri.
+When he died, his brother constructed a ghat in his name, which later came to be known as Har Ki Pauri.
 The most sacred ghat within Har Ki Pauri is Brahmakund.
-The evening prayer (Aarti) at dusk offered to Goddess Ganga at Har Ki Pauri (steps of God Hara or Shiva) is an enchanting experience for any visitor.
-A spectacle of sound and colour is seen when, after the ceremony, pilgrims float Diyas (floral floats with lamps) and incense on the river, commemorating their deceased ancestors.
-Thousands of people from all around the world do make a point to attend this prayer on their visit to Haridwar.
-A majority of present ghats were largely developed in the 1800s.
+The evening prayer (Aarti) is offered at dusk to Goddess Ganga at Har Ki Pauri (steps of God Hara or Shiva).
+A spectacle of sound and colour is seen when after the ceremony, pilgrims float Diyas (floral floats with lamps) and incense on the river, commemorating their deceased ancestors.
+Thousands of pilgrims from all around the world make a point to attend this prayer on their visit to Haridwar.

 On the night of Dussehra or a few days before that, the Ganga Canal is dried in Haridwar to clean the riverbed.
 The water is restored on Diwali.
 It is believed that on Dussera Maa Ganga goes to her father's house and returns after Bhai Duj or Bhai Phota.
 It is for this reason that the waters in the Ganga canal in Haridwar are partially dried on the night of Dussehra and the waters are restored on the day of Bhai Duj or Bhai Phota.

 Chandi Devi Temple

 The temple is dedicated to Goddess Chandi, who sits atop the 'Neel Parvat' on the eastern bank of the river Ganges.
 It was constructed in 1929 CE by the king of Kashmir, Suchat Singh.
 Skanda Purana mentions a legend, in which Chanda-Munda, the Army Chief of a local Demon Kings Shumbha and Nishumbha were killed by goddess Chandi here, after which the place got the name, Chandi Devi.

 It is believed that the main statue was established by the Adi Shankaracharya in the 8th century CE.
 The temple is a 3 km trek from Chandighat and can also be reached through a ropeway.
+The temple's present structure was built in 1929 AD by Suchat Singh, a ruler of Kashmir.

+The temple had an 800-year-old ritual animal sacrifice tradition wherein a goat was sacrificed on the Saptmi to Goddess Chandi.
+In 2015, the tradition was stopped by the head priest citing lowered acceptance by locals.

 Mansa Devi Temple

-The temple of Goddess Mansa Devi is situated at the top of the Bilva Parvat, literally means 'Goddess fulfilling desires'.
-Mansa is a tourist destination, Especially because of the mountain cable cars which offer city views.
+The temple of Goddess Mansa Devi is situated at the top of the Bilva Parvat, literally means 'goddess fulfilling desires'.
 The main temple houses two idols of the Goddess, one with three mouths and five arms, while the other one has eight arms.